 Cloth Diapers!

 Yes, good old fashioned cloth diapers are by far my favorite cleaning cloth.
-I know that microfiber cloths are enjoying popularity right now and I use them sometimes too, but have you noticed that after several washings the microfiber cloths seem to lose their absorbancy?
-I spent a few hours one day googling around the internet trying to find out if microfiber cloths were even washable in the first place. (who would want a cleaning rag that’s not washable ??).
+I know that microfiber cloths are enjoying popularity right now and I use them sometimes too, but have you noticed that after several washings the microfiber cloths seem to lose their absorbency?
+I spent a few hours one day googling around the internet trying to find out if microfiber cloths were even washable in the first place. (who would want a cleaning rag that’s not washable??).
 I didn’t find much helpful information on that subject but I did find a few things that said microfiber cloths should be washed separately or hand washed as they pick up lint and that the fibers can be compromised after several washings.

 Well, pardon me, but that is just too high maintenance for a cleaning rag.
 I want to be able to toss those suckers in the washing machine and not baby them along like I would an expensive wool sweater or something.